The Leonids Peak Early!

 Also for this reason, spacecraft operators around the world have become somewhat worried that collisions may occur with incoming Leonid dust particles.
 It has proven to be very difficult to estimate the real risk, but some spacecraft will be turned during the predicted time of maximum (November 17.8 UT), so that the possibility of damage is decreased.

 Many amateur organisations and some professional observatories will perform detailed observations of the Leonid meteors.
-They range from simple visual counting of the meteor rates to elaborate triangulation by means of photographic and radar observations which allow to determine exact meteor trajectories through the atmosphere.
+They range from simple visual counting of the meteor rates to elaborating triangulation by means of photographic and radar observations which allow the determination of exact meteor trajectories through the atmosphere.
 These, in turn, may then be extrapolated backwards, so that the true orbits in space can be found.